-Cancer Surgery Standards Program American College of Surgeons Commission on Cancer American College of Surgeons care where multiple providers are involved in the care of a single patient and any omissions or inaccuracies in surgery or pathology reporting may adversely impact downstream decisions.
+Synoptic reporting has repeatedly been shown to improve both the completeness and the accuracy of clinical documentation.
+Reporting accuracy and completeness is of particular importance in cancer care where multiple providers are involved in the care of a single patient and any omissions or inaccuracies in surgery or pathology reporting may adversely impact downstream decisions.
 It has also been shown to improve the ability for downstream functions such as registry extraction and compliance.
 While more long-term experience and critical assessment is available for synoptic pathology reports, there are also abundant reports showing the benefits of synoptic operative reports.
 The Operative Standards Toolkit includes a number of publications on synoptic operative reporting.
 We encourage programs to review these references and share with pertinent staff.